From Perceptrons to Long-Term Memory

 Abstract

-This is a selective historical trajectory, not a complete history of neural networks.
-It focuses on three pivotal milestones: the Perceptron, Backpropagation, and LSTM.
-Other major developments, such as CNNs, attention, and Transformers, are treated elsewhere.
+This is a selective path through the history, not a complete history of neural networks.
+It focuses on three milestones: the Perceptron, Backpropagation, and LSTM.
+For other historical lines, see History of Deep Learning for the CNN lineage and History of Transformers for attention and Transformer-based models.

 1958 – Frank Rosenblatt and the Perceptron

-Known LimitsA single-layer Perceptron can represent only linearly separable decision boundaries.
-This limitation became central to later criticism, especially after Minsky and Papert’s Perceptrons (1969), which analyzed the restricted expressive power of single-layer architectures.
-Their critique did not single-handedly cause the AI winter, but it significantly reinforced skepticism toward connectionist methods.
+The limitation was equally important: a single-layer Perceptron can represent only linearly separable decision boundaries.
+This became central after Minsky and Papert’s Perceptrons (1969), which analyzed the restricted expressive power of single-layer architectures.
+Their critique did not prove that neural networks were useless, but it made the limits of shallow architectures hard to ignore.

 Historical Anecdote: Early Hype

-Public reactions to the Perceptron were extraordinarily ambitious.
+Public reactions to the Perceptron were far more ambitious than the mathematics justified.
 Contemporary press coverage framed it as a machine that might eventually acquire human-like perceptual and cognitive abilities.
-This rhetoric contributed to a cycle that would later become familiar in AI history: overstatement, disappointment, and backlash.
-The Perceptron was scientifically important, but early public expectations greatly exceeded its actual mathematical capabilities.
+The scientific contribution was real; the public expectation was much larger than the model’s actual capacity.

 1986 – The Popularization of Backpropagation